Why is my ceiling fan dimming lights

 Electrical

-The answer to 'why is my ceiling fan dimming lights' is that a faulty or incompatible ceiling fan light kit can cause the lights to dim.
-This is often due to a mismatch between the fan's electrical components and the light bulbs being used.
+The answer to 'why is my ceiling fan dimming lights' is that a faulty ceiling fan can cause the lights to dim.
+This is often due to an issue with the fan's electrical components, such as a bad capacitor or motor, which can impact the power supply to the lights.

 Step-by-Step Guide